joshwnj/words/for-directories-and-glory.md

 - `&` is an operator that combines the two numbers in a certain way (binary `AND`).

 So putting that all together: we get the user's permission mask, invert it, and apply the mask to a full set of permissions.
 The value we end up with after applying the mask is what will be set on any files or directories we create.

+_If you want to read more, Mozilla MDN has a good reference of [bitwise operators](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Bitwise_Operators#Bitwise_AND).
+And there's also some good reading on wikipedia about [file system permissions](http://en.wikipedia.org/wiki/File_system_permissions#Numeric_notation)._

 Making the directory